-Twenty years ago, vapor intrusion of subsurface VOC contamination to indoor air was not well understood, and this exposure pathway was rarely evaluated as part of a human health risk assessment at remediation sites.
-To address this oversight, the EPA Office of Solid Waste and

-Emergency Response (OSWER) released the Draft Guidance for Evaluating the Vapor Intrusion to Indoor Air Pathway from Groundwater and Soils in November 2002.
-This handbook has been developed with consideration of the EPA's draft guidance and several recently published and relevant vapor intrusion documents, including the following:
+Until recently, vapor intrusion of subsurface VOC contamination to indoor air was not well understood, and this exposure pathway was rarely evaluated as part of a human health risk assessment at remediation sites.
+The first guidance document to specifically address vapor intrusion was issued by the EPA Office of Solid Waste and Emergency Response (OSWER), entitled Draft Guidance for Evaluating the Vapor Intrusion to Indoor Air Pathway from Groundwater and Soils in November 2002.
+Neither DoD nor EPA consider this 2002 guidance "binding", yet this DoD Vapor Intrusion Handbook has been developed with consideration of the EPA's draft guidance and portions of the guidance are cited in this Handbook as providing useful information in evaluating potential vapor intrusion pathways.
+This Handbook also incorporates several other recently published and relevant vapor intrusion documents, including the following:

 - Guide for the Assessment of the Vapor Intrusion Pathway.
 U.S. Air Force, Air Force Institute for Operational Health.
 February 2006. - Draft Navy Guidance for Evaluating the Vapor Intrusion Pathway.
-Navy Facilities Engineering Command.
-15 November 2007. - Draft Navy Vapor Intrusion Policy.
-Revised Final.
-29 January 2008. - Interim Vapor Intrusion Policy for Environmental Response Actions, Department of the Army, Office of the Assistant Secretary (Installations and Environment).
-6 November 2006. - Vapor Intrusion Pathway: A Practical Guide.
+Naval Facilities Engineering Command.
+15 November 2007. - Navy/Marine Corps Policy on Vapor Intrusion, 29 April 2008. - Interim Vapor Intrusion Policy for Environmental Response Actions, Department of the Army, Office of the Assistant Secretary (Installations and Environment).
+6 November 2006 - Vapor Intrusion Pathway: A Practical Guide.
 Interstate Technology and Regulatory Council (ITRC).
 January 2007a.